 Over the past 2 weeks, I’ve received 3 phone calls from several banks in Singapore, all asking if I’m interested in “having more money to spend”.

 Yup.
 Apparently, that’s how they’re selling personal loans now.
 But wait, isn’t borrowing money bad?
-That’s why the authorities have been tightening moneylending rules for Singaporeans over the last 3 years what.
+That’s why the authorities have been tightening moneylending rules for Singaporeans over the last few years what.

 So why are these cold callers ringing me as if they’re doing me a favour?
 That is the bone I’m picking today.